Tenant Credit Check: How to Read and Understand the Report

 Both FICO and VantageScore recommend a credit utilization rate of less than 30 percent.
 Therefore, applicants with a higher rate than this are likely to also have worse credit scores.
 However, there is sometimes a delay in credit utilization impacting credit scores, since credit card companies don’t always update balance information with credit reporting agencies immediately.
 It’s for this reason that checking credit usage gives you a better overall picture of applicants than considering credit scores alone.

-You are able to see an applicant’s payment history if a previous landlord reported this information to a credit bureau.
-Landlords are likely to do this if a tenant owes them rent, sent a bad check, or has any other kind of outstanding debt.
+You are able to see an applicant’s payment history if a previous landlord reported this information to a credit bureau - though not every landlord will report these payments.

 Beyond looking at the total, consider what kind of debt the applicant has.
-This will tell you if an applicant is more likely to be financially irresponsible or if the renter has accumulated reasonable debt.
-For example, ongoing credit card debt may be a red flag, whereas debt attributed to student loans tends to be normal even a couple of decades after a person has graduated.
+For example, large amounts of credit card debt across multiple cards may be a red flag, whereas debt attributed to student loans tends to be more normal.

-A typical renter credit report will cover seven to 10 years.
+A typical renter credit report will cover 7 to 10 years.
 This gives you a useful overview of an applicant’s long-term financial history.

 One thing to look out for in an account history check is bankruptcy status.
 A bankruptcy record provides you with details including the accounts and companies involved.
 You may like to consider an applicant who has a discharged bankruptcy, provided all other aspects of the credit check are acceptable.
 However, someone who has a pending bankruptcy is a high risk, as the applicant could be relieved of all financial obligations, which includes any rental payments still due.

-Finally, you’ll need to verify that the applicant has sufficient income to afford rent on top of other commitments.
-There are several ways to verify income, including tax returns (which you can also use to run the tenant credit report), pay stubs, or a letter from an employer.
-For self-employed tenants, other options include a profit & loss statement or bank statements.
+Finally, you’ll want to verify that the applicant has sufficient income (normally 3x the rent amount) to afford rent on top of other commitments.
+There are several ways to verify income, including tax returns, bank statements, pay stubs, or a letter from an employer.
+Make sure you consider all of the applicants income streams including housing vouchers.